-In reality, alcohol use disorder, sometimes called alcoholism, is a medical condition that varies from person-to-person.
+In reality, alcohol use disorder, commonly called alcoholism, is a medical condition that varies from person-to-person.
 This is why doctors and mental health professionals use a list of 11 criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (or DSM-5) to make a diagnosis.
 Learning more about the criteria might help you understand if you have a problem with alcohol.

 However, mild AUD can progress over time and become more difficult to manage.
 This is why it’s so important to engage in treatment as soon as possible.

 It can be difficult to admit to potential problems with your own behavior but recognizing the signs early on is a crucial first step towards a successful, long-term recovery.
 No matter what your challenges are with alcohol, addiction treatment can help you regain control over alcohol and rebuild your confidence throughout the recovery journey.

 Are you worried you or a loved one may need help to manage alcohol use?
 Find out more by taking this quiz about alcohol use.

 Alcoholism, which is often referred to as alcohol use disorder (AUD), is a chronic, relapsing brain disorder in which a person has a physical and emotional dependence on alcohol and experiences a pattern of excessive or uncontrollable alcohol use.